Professor Timothy J. Lynch

 The Afghanistan withdrawal: This is what decolonisation looks like

-As the Taliban retakes Afghanistan, a University of Melbourne expert says the US's withdrawal is just another example of its history of abandoning people.
+As the Taliban retakes power in Afghanistan, the departure of the United States is just the most recent example of its history of abandoning people it said it would protect

 What’s next for the Republicans after Trump?